ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-Composition of reader monad with some state monad.
+Composition of the Reader monad with some State monad.

 ```scala mdoc
 trait ReaderStateMonadForwarder extends ReaderT with StateMonad {